SophieHYe/page/README.md

 *  DD2482 Automated Software Testing and DevOps (2019,2020,2021)
 *  DA2210 Introduction to the Philosophy of Science and Research Methodology for Computer Scientists (2018, 2019, 2020)

-## PhD supervision with my supervisors
+## PhD Supervision with My Supervisors
 * Four PhD students at CMU: Kush Jain, Cláudia Mamede, Luke Dramko, Aidan Yang
 * One PhD student at KTH: André Silva
 * One Master student at MUST: Chang Hu

-## Master thesis supervision at KTH
+## Master Thesis Supervision at KTH
 - Johan Luttu.
 Hidden Costs and Opportunities of Kotlin versus Java on Android Runtime.
 2020.
 - Abgeiba Yaroslava Isunza Navarro.
 Evaluation of Attention Mechanisms for Just-In-Time Software Defect Prediction.
 2020.
 - Ziyi Xiang.
 Java Syntax Error Repair Using RoBERTa.
 2022.
 - Andreas Jönsson.
 Improving Pre-training Neural Model on Code.
 2023.

 ## PhD Defense
 I will always be grateful to my supervisors: Martin, Benoit and Matias, and to my jury committee: